Thermostat Installation and You!

 Improper Thermostat Installation & How It Can Ruin Everything

-Everything could go horribly wrong, but probably not in the way you’re thinking.
-While it’s possible to screw up the wiring that’s not the most common installation problem.
-The most common way people completely screw up thermostat installation is all about location, location, location.
+Everything could go wrong, but probably not in the way you’re thinking.
+While it’s possible to mess up the wiring of the thermostat, that’s not the most common installation problem.
+The most common way people make mistakes during their thermostat installation is all about location, location, location.

 Not Too Hot, Not Too Cold